abdulbadii/find-list-search-filter-filesystem-thoroughly/README.md

 $ l ./core/meta
 will not find it since there is no /qt/core/meta

-In this way of having relative path preceded by ./, if it is explicit i.e. there is not any wildcard, while a directory being searched and found, then the entire directory content will automatically be shown
+In this way of having relative path explicitly referred i.e. there's no any wildcard in the string, while searching and a directory is found in current working dir (exactly in this place), then the entire directory content will automatically be shown, on else deeper depth findings it will just list them as normally.

-If this purpose is needed in another way of path described above, put -l option in order to show first depth content of directory found in wildcard pattern or some depth searches
+If this purpose is needed in another way of path mentioned above, put -l option in order to show first depth content of any directory found in wildcard pattern or some depth searches
-To have it shown more certain depth add the number, -l3 option will show to 3 directory plies of every  directory found and to show entirely put number 0, e.g. -l0
+To have it shown more certain depth add the number, -l3 option will show to 3 directory plies of every  directory found and to show entirely put number 0, e.g. l -l0 lib*
-So be prepared if to put -l0 option, it would list so many content of every directory found which causes a bit messy.

 Control the limited search depth by option -1..99[-1..99],  e.g:

 search for only on current directory and one below it put -2
 $ l -2

-to search only on current and next 4 directories add -5 and so on

 to search for only from 3rd ply from current up to 5th
 $ l -3-5 src/dev

-to search for only from 2nd ply of current directory up to the last
+to search for only from 5th ply of current directory until the last, under src/dev dir. relative to PWD, of size between 40 and 50 kibibyte inclusively:

-$ l -2- src/dev
+$ l -5- -s40-50 src/dev

 can be navigated by way of one-line multiple paths such as absolute followed by relative path

-$ l /qt/\*/\*/core/\*\*/meta  src/\*.c
+$ l /qt/\*/\*/core/\*\*/meta  usr/src/\*.c   tmp/\*.o var/\*.etc

-can even invoked as multiple object name of the same previous directory paths
+can even invoked as multiple object name of the same first directory path
-e.g. search for h, c and cpp files in one directory path relative to current working directory, separate it by separator \\\\\\\\ in a single line.
-E.g this will search for /qt/src/dev/\*.h and /qt/src/dev/\*.c and /qt/src/dev/\*.cp
+this will search for /qt/src/dev/\*.h and /qt/src/dev/\*.c and /qt/src/dev/\*.cp
 $ cd /qt
 $ l src/dev/*.h\\\\\*.c\\\\\*.cpp

+Below is to search for o, c and so type files everywhere under usr directory path on root, separated by separator \\\\\\\\ in a single line
+$ li /usr/**.o\\\\**.c\\\\**.so

-To change separator other than \\\\ use option:
+To change separator other than \\\\ use -sep= option
--sep={any 1 or 2 characters not regarded as special by Bash}.
+-sep={any 1 or 2 characters not being regarded as special ones by Bash}.
 E.g. -sep=,,

 Can search in  POSIX extended regular expression by enclosing it with ' ' and preceding it with -E option
 $ l -E '/a/*/m\w{1,2}\\.[c-h]'

-The most usefull and powerful feature of this tool are its "recognized" format of input and output which could be used/piped as input of another tool, and the -x (or-xs for case-sensitive) exclusion option for excluding some certain files or paths from the main result paths
+The most usefull and powerful feature of this tool are its recognized standard format of input and output which could be used/piped as input of another tool, and the -x (or-xs for case-sensitive) exclusion option for excluding some certain files or paths from the main result paths

-e.g. 1st, the below will search under "lib" being under "dev" instead of "core", all of "c" file :
+E.g. search under "lib" being under "dev" being under "qt" dir. instead of in "src" or "core", any "c" file:

-$ l /qt/src/dev/core/../lib/*.c
+$ l /qt/src/../dev/core/../lib/*.c
-/qt/src/dev/lib/main.c
-/qt/src/dev/lib/edit.c
-/qt/src/dev/lib/clear.c
-/qt/src/dev/lib/add.c
-/qt/src/dev/lib/open.c
+/qt/dev/lib/main.c
+/qt/dev/lib/edit.c
+/qt/dev/lib/clear.c

-And the result is recognizable as absolute path which is ready to be piped correctly by \|xargs ...
+And the result is recognizable as absolute path surronded by '' if it contains space, which is ready to be piped correctly by \|xargs ...

-e.g. 2nd, the below will search such above with additional stricter filter that is the one without letter "e" in all "c" files found:
+the below will search such above with additional stricter filter that is the one without letter "e" in all "c" files found:

-$ l -x=/qt/src/dev/core/../lib/\*e\*.c   /qt/src/dev/core/../lib/\*.c
-/qt/src/dev/lib/main.c
-/qt/src/dev/lib/add.c

-$ l -ch5-
+$ l -c5h-
-   find object created more than or equal to 5 hours
+   find object created more than or equal to 5 hours ago
-$ l -ah5-7
+$ l -a5h-7h
-   find object accesed betwwen 5 and 7 hours inclusively
+   find object accesed between 5 and 7 hours ago inclusively
-$ l -md1-5
+$ l -m-5
-   find object modified between 1 and 5 days inclusively
+   find object modified between today and 5 days ago inclusively

+EXCLUSION

 to better narrow down the search use Linux "find" options to test and filter the search